wmahlous/adventostaffing/README.md

 			"total": "0"
 		}
 and there are no error messages, that means that either:
-		1) There are no products listed on the webpage, nothing to worry about.
+		* There are no products listed on the webpage, nothing to worry about.
-		2) There are products listed but their details could not be retrieved.
+		* There are products listed but their details could not be retrieved.
 In this case there will definitely be error/warning messages displayed before the output.

-**Errors/Warning messages:**
-These would be in the format:
+Errors/Warning messages are displayed in the following format:

     [{ERROR | WARNING} {FILENAME}: {LINE_NUMBER} - {FUNCTION_NAME}] MESSAGE